-Wondering about what is a project and what is not?
-Here is an example of a project.
+Are you wondering what is a project and what is not?
+Here is an example of a project:

 The manager of the department you work in tells you the people are wasting time getting supplies from the supply room.
 He wants you to do a project to fix the problem.

 Projects have a specific objective (goal).
 We want to achieve the goal so we have to do the project only once.
 If you keep doing the same project over and over, obviously you’re not achieving the results the boss wanted.

 The characteristics of all projects are the same.
 Their size doesn’t matter.
 All projects have a unique and specific objective.
 They have a beginning and end date.
 They often have a specific budget.
 The expectation is that we do them only once.
 Here are some examples of projects:

 - developing a computer program to process payroll

 - opening a new healthcare clinic

 All of the efforts listed above are projects.
 All of them follow the same general steps:

 - Project initiation – in this first step, a manager or executive comes up with the idea for the project.
 They give a project manager and other people an overview of the idea.
 The initiation process often includes obtaining approval from the organization to spend money on a project.
 When approval is given, we begin planning.